research + CV

 Core Research Areas

-- Platform Governance and Digital Care: Examines how digital platforms structure responsibility, accountability, and care through policies, algorithms, and monetization systems, with particular attention to how governance shapes everyday experiences of support, risk, and regulation.
+• Examines how digital platforms structure responsibility, accountability, and care through policies, algorithms, and monetization systems.
+This work focuses on how governance operates at the level of everyday experience, shaping how users navigate support, risk, and regulation in platformed environments.

-- Theratainment and Mental Health Media: Investigates how therapy, mental health discourse, and care practices are transformed into content, labor, and cultural production across social media platforms and reality television, foregrounding the political economy of care.
+• Investigates how therapy, mental health discourse, and care practices are transformed into content, labor, and cultural production across social media platforms and reality television.
+This research foregrounds the political economy of care and the consequences of making mental health visible, monetizable, and algorithmically distributed.

-- Creator Economies, Reality Television, and Media Industries: Analyzes how visibility, authenticity, and credibility are produced and managed across influencer culture, reality television, and platformed media industries, with a focus on labor, performance, and value.
+• Analyzes how visibility, authenticity, and credibility are produced and managed across influencer culture, reality television, and platformed media industries.
+This work focuses on the labor, performance, and value systems that structure participation in contemporary media ecosystems.

-- Feminist and Qualitative Approaches to Platform Studies: Employs ethnographic and qualitative methodologies to study power, identity, labor, and governance in digital systems, advancing feminist frameworks for understanding platform cultures and media industries.
+• Employs ethnographic and qualitative methodologies to examine power, identity, labor, and governance in digital systems.
+This research advances feminist frameworks for understanding platform cultures and media industries, with an emphasis on lived experience, embodiment, and inequality.

 Research Affiliations